 v. unwilling to disclose the purpose of their visit or their contact information.

 d.
-Maintaining an orderly queuing system to enter Tribunal events, reminding people not to enter if they are symptomatic, and offering wipes for items placed in screening trays.
+Maintaining an orderly queuing system to enter Tribunal events, reminding people not to enter if they are symptomatic, and offering wipes for items place in screening trays.

 e.
 Maintaining a contact register.

 f.
-Providing a daily supply of clean personal protective equipment (PPE) for use by Tribunal staff, Presiding Officers and Members.
+Providing a daily supply of clean PPE for use by Tribunal staff, Presiding Officers and Members.

 g.
 Maintaining a cleaning regime based on the Ministry of Health recommendations, with a wide range of deeper cleaning measures in key areas throughout public and non-public areas and regular cleans – for example during lunch breaks – to ensure that areas where there is high traffic are clean and sanitised.